 eSIM vs. free Wi-Fi vs. roaming

-In New York, there's free Wi-Fi in many places (Starbucks, hotels, some squares with LinkNYC), but relying on it ties you down: you won't have it on the street, in the subway, or in a taxi, precisely when you need Google Maps the most.
-Roaming, on the other hand, is the most expensive option because the USA is outside European roaming zones.
+In New York, there's free Wi-Fi in many places (Starbucks, hotels, some squares with LinkNYC kiosks), but relying on it ties you down: you won't have it on the street, in the subway, or in a taxi, precisely when you need Google Maps the most.
+Roaming, on the other hand, is the most expensive option because the US is outside European roaming agreements: if your Spanish provider doesn't include the United States in your plan, the cost will skyrocket as soon as you activate data, and often they won't even warn you until you see the bill.

 | Option | Advantage | Disadvantage |